Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona Performance Insights

-- The 42.7 rebounds per game Arizona averages rank first in the nation, and are 17.7 more than the 25 its opponents grab per outing.
+- Arizona ranks first in the country at 42.7 rebounds per game.
+That's 17.7 more than the 25 its opponents average.

-- Arizona knocks down 8 three-pointers per game (135th in college basketball), while its opponents have made 7.4 on average.
+- Arizona connects on 8 three-pointers per game (135th in college basketball) compared to its opponents' 7.4.
+It shoots 37.8% from deep while its opponents hit 31.5% from long range.

-- The Wildcats rank 12th in college basketball with 109 points scored per 100 possessions, and second in college basketball defensively with 73 points conceded per 100 possessions.

-- Arizona wins the turnover battle by 2.2 per game, committing 13.4 (288th in college basketball) while its opponents average 15.6.
+- Arizona has come up on top in the turnover battle by 2.2 turnovers per game, committing 13.4 (288th in college basketball play) while forcing 15.6 (28th in college basketball).

 Wisconsin Performance Insights

-- The 32.1 rebounds per game Wisconsin accumulates rank 230th in college basketball, eight more than the 24.1 its opponents record.
+- Wisconsin ranks 230th in the country at 32.1 rebounds per game.
+That's eight more than the 24.1 its opponents average.

-- Wisconsin connects on 6.2 three-pointers per game (282nd in college basketball), while its opponents have made 6.6 on average.
+- Wisconsin knocks down 6.2 three-pointers per game (282nd in college basketball), while its opponents have made 6.6 on average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.